hashbangcode/drupal-storybook-talk/src/slides.md

 {% endblock %}
 ```

-- This allows you to override the value in Storybook without having to add `|raw` to your Twig template.
+- This allows you to override the value easily.
+- You can inject the value in Storybook without having to add `|raw` to your Twig template.

 ---